 These easy to make Pumpkin Pancakes are my favorite way to start a fall morning!
 Soft and fluffy homemade pancakes are made with the perfect amount of pumpkin puree, and a medley of warm fall spices like cinnamon and nutmeg.
 They’re fall flavored, have the best consistency, and pair perfectly with a drizzle of sweet maple syrup!

 What are Pumpkin Pancakes Made of?

-Pumpkin pancakes are a quick and easy breakfast!
+Just like any simple pancake recipe, these pumpkin pancakes are a quick and easy breakfast!
 They’re made from pantry staples such as flour, brown sugar, baking powder, baking soda, ground spices, milk, pumpkin purée, eggs, butter, and vanilla.
 These are ingredients many people always have on hand!
 Plus, the batter only takes a few minutes to stir together, so what are you waiting for?!

 What Makes Fluffy Pumpkin Pancakes?